Frenzy911/Frenzy911/README.md

 * 🧠 Always learning something new
 * 🎨 I prefer **clean, simple, and lightweight interfaces**
-* 🚀 Currently building projects and preparing for the next stage of my career
+* 🚀 Currently building projects and preparing for the next stage of my career *💻 being able to work safely in a shared codebase

 ---